lulyon/bottle.app/README.md

 Based on `Bottle.request`, it is very convenient to handle incoming http request by parsing and wrapping parameters, and provide parameters abstraction (uri parameters or get/post data) for the request handling modules(main logic part for web project).
 It is integrated in the framework so that no extra code needs written for http protocol parsing.

 ### Request routing and handling
-The framework class `Bottle` makes a comprehensive abstraction of Request routing.
-By hooking handler function of the `Bottle` class, it is very extensiable to customize Request routing policy.
+The framework class `Bottle` makes a comprehensive abstraction of request routing.
+By hooking handler function of the `Bottle` class, it is very extensiable to customize request routing policy.
+The `bottle.app` routes request by uri path deduction: with static file on the intended path, return to web client with the static file; otherwise, regard the uri as an argument collection for app business module request.

 ### Storage Access Wrapper